gabigor1/project-one/README.md

 ![Game](/assets/Game.png)

-While the game is running, a function runs through aliens moves each alien with the corresponding movement patterns.
+While the game is running, a function runs through the aliens movement, each alien move with the corresponding movement patterns.
 Also, there is another function to check if a laser hits an alien to remove it and give 100 points to the player.

 ![Game](/assets/Alienmove.png)